 Assistant Professor, Applied Mathematics

 I joined the department of Applied Math in fall 2014.
-Previously I was a Herman Goldstine Postdoctoral fellow in Mathematical Sciences at IBM Research in Yorktown Heights, NY.
-Prior to that I had a two-year postdoctoral fellow ship the Fondation Sciences Mathématiques de Paris and worked at Paris 6 (JLL lab) with Patrick Combettes.
+Previously I was a Herman Goldstine Postdoctoral fellow in Mathematical Sciences at IBM Research in Yorktown Heights, NY, and a postdoctoral fellow via the Fondation Sciences Mathématiques de Paris at Paris 6 (JLL lab) with Patrick Combettes, and co-advised by Volkan Cevher (EPFL).
 Until 2011, I was at Caltech where I did my doctoral work under Emmanuel Candès.